sensu/sensu-go/cli/GUIDELINES.md

 More specific conventions regarding typical commands (create, update, etc.) can be found below.

+## Unrecoverable Operations

+- With a human-centric design in mind each command should be designed mindful that users while likely awesome, fun, beautiful people are often fallible.
+- Where possible, any command where the result could lead to heartache should be recoverable.
+However, while noble this is not always plausible; in these cases of operations for which there is no recovery or could have far reaching implications the command should always be guarded by a confirmation prompt.
+- For scripts a flag should be present on the command allow the confirmation prompt to skipped so that the command could be used in tooling.
+- The colour red can and should be used in communication to drive home it's importance.
+- When applicable the prompt should ask them to write out the name of the affected resource.
+In this it forces them to confirm that they are touching the correct resource.

 ### Errors

 - Should be brief, explicit and clear.
 - Where ever possible provide suggestions to solve issue.
 - Use red colour

+## Auto-completion

 ## Elements